General Education Information

 NOTE: CPE credit is not offered for poster sessions.

-After participating in the educational activities of this conference, attendees process and claim their CE credit online through ASHP eLearning.
+After participating in the educational activities of this conference, attendees process and claim their CE credit online through the ASHP Learning Center at elearning.ashp.org.
 Attendees claiming their CE online will be able to view their CE statements immediately.
-All attendees must complete an evaluation and claim their CE by December 15, 2020.
+To be sure your CE is accepted inside of ACPE's 60-day window, plan to process your CE before December 1, 2023!

 NABP’s CPE Monitor

-To process CE, pharmacists and pharmacy technicians must enter an NABP e-Profile ID, birth month, and date in ASHP eLearning.
+To process CE, pharmacists and pharmacy technicians must enter a National Association of Boards of Pharmacy (NABP) e-Profile ID, birth month, and date in ASHP eLearning.
 After you have entered this information, it is saved for future CE processing.
 Obtain an e-Profile ID on NABP’s website.